The Truth About Tomatoes and Canine Companions

 If you’re looking for other refreshing summer treats to share with your canine companion, there are plenty of dog-friendly options to consider:

-These fruits and vegetables are not only safe for dogs but also packed with hydration and essential nutrients, perfect for keeping your furry friend cool and content during those warm Irish summers.
+These fruits and vegetables are safe for dogs, but also provide essential hydration and nutrients, making them ideal for keeping your furry friend cool and comfortable during the hot summer months.

 Important Considerations: When to Say “No” to Tomatoes